luksi1/docker-build-certificate/README.md

 # Server certificate builder

+## Summary

+Create a server/client certificate chain with an intermediate, root, and certificate revocation list.

 ## Description

-Create a server certificate chain with an intermediate, root, and certificate revocation list.

-## Use cases

-This is primarily intended to create certificates in a CI/CD pipeline.
-This image can create a certificate chain and a CRL on the fly so that fake certificates can be used for testing.
+These images are primarily intended to create certificates in a CI/CD pipeline.
+This image can create a certificate chain and a CRL on the fly so that dummy certificates can be used for testing.

 On the other hand, the certificates here are completely valid, so feel free to use them as you wish!